Best Milk Frother UK 2026: From Budget to Barista

 You need one if you're making coffee with a Moka pot, AeroPress, or French press since these brewing methods have no milk-steaming capability whatsoever.
 Similarly, if your espresso machine has a weak panarello steam wand or none at all, a standalone frother fills that gap.
 Cold foam for iced drinks is another legitimate use case since steam wands can't do that.
 And let's be practical: if your mornings are genuinely chaotic and you don't have time for steam wand technique, pressing a button and walking away has real value.

-But if you own a Sage Bambino Plus, Gaggia Classic, or any machine with a proper steam wand, I'd encourage you to learn that first.
+But if you own a Sage Bambino Plus, Gaggia Classic, or any machine with a proper steam wand, learn to use that first.
 The foam quality is genuinely better, and you'll save counter space.
 Standalone frothers are a convenience upgrade for machines without steam capability, not an upgrade over a good steam wand.

 Not sure what fits your setup?
 Take our 60-second quiz for a personalised recommendation based on your equipment and how you take your coffee.